ScienceOfComputerProgramming/SCICO-D-23-00335/README.md

    * [PX-MBT FASE-23 experiment replication-package and dataset](https://zenodo.org/records/7506758).
 A copy of the  dataset is provided in this project as well, in `./FASE23Dataset`.
    * [Instructions](./FASE23Dataset/FASE23-README.md)
    * [The paper describing the experiments: _Model-based Player Experience Testing with Emotion Pattern Verification_](https://link-springer-com.proxy.library.uu.nl/chapter/10.1007/978-3-031-30826-0_9)

+#### Components

+PX-MBT makes use of a number of components from other projects; these projects are imported into PX-MBT.

+* The _PX Testing Tool_ component, for generating test cases from a model, for reducing the test suite through sampling, for running the test cases on the game under test, and for performing PX evaluation on the generated traces is in PX-MBT.

+* The _Model of Emotions_ is provided by the project [`jocc`](https://github.com/iv4xr-project/jocc).
+More information on how this model works can be found in [`jocc site`](https://github.com/iv4xr-project/jocc).

+* [_Emotion Pattern_](./docs/analyses.md) is implemented in PX-MBT.
+It is implemented over LTL (Linear Temporal Logic).
+The implementation of LTL and LTL model checking in put in the [`aplib`](https://github.com/iv4xr-project/aplib) project, as these are useful for other purposes beyond PX-testing.
+[More information about LTL and LTL model checking can be found here](https://github.com/iv4xr-project/aplib/blob/master/docs/manual/LTL.md).

+* [_EFSM_](./docs/efsm.md) is provided by the project [`iv4xr-mbt`](https://github.com/iv4xr-project/iv4xr-mbt).
+It also provides the search-based testing (_SBT_) algorithms used by PX-MBT for its model-based test generation.

+* The _Basic Agent_ for executing test cases is providing by the project [`aplib`](https://github.com/iv4xr-project/aplib).

 #### Papers